 In this course students will investigate the implicit dialogues between two of Spain’s most masterful and influential Golden Age writers: Miguel de Cervantes Saavedra and María de Zayas y Sotomayor.
 Though best known as the author of "Don Quijote," Cervantes also wrote a series of renowned novellas known as the "Novelas ejemplares" (1613), short stories that present Cervantes’ subtle and often humorous critiques of prevalent social issues in 17th century Spain.
 María de Zayas y Sotomayor was Cervantes’ contemporary and the most popular woman writer of Spain’s Golden Age, best known for her own "Novelas amorosas y ejemplares" (1637).
 The style and subject matter of her novellas connect her writing to the “querelle des femmes," a literary debate on the nature and status of woman that began during the Renaissance, making her Spain’s first early modern proto-feminist.
 Cervantes, rather than demonizing women like many authors of his time tended to do, was generally considered sympathetic to the plight of women, and his stories delineated the complex moral and social implications of individual actions.
 Zayas’ novellas reflect the influence of Cervantes’ craftsmanship in form and content, but also challenge his attitude toward and treatment of women.
 This course will explore how Zayas and Cervantes handle similar fictional situations within the “exemplary novel” genre and how Zayas' reading of Cervantes invited her to respond to his paradigmatic novellas.
 Like in Cervantes’ works, marriage, the treatment of women and cross dressing dominate Zayas’ stories.
 These themes and related social questions will be the focus of this course.

-Spanish VII/Spanish VII (Honors): Creativity and Innovation in Spanish
+Spanish VII/Spanish VII (Honors): Innovation & Design for Global Issues in Latin America

 Prerequisites: Spanish V, Spanish V (H) or Departmental Approval